NativeScript/docs-v7/hardware/location.md

 ### `watchLocation`

-With this method, location watching does not stop automatically until `clearWatch` method is called.
+With this method, location watching does not stop automatically until the `clearWatch` method is called.
 You might need to use this method in apps which require a GPS log or active location tracking.

+>caption Example 3: <Comment: insert an SEO-friendly caption for this code example.>

 {% nativescript %}
 ```XML
 <Page>